aubclsc0239/Microbiome_ONT_2025/README.md

 ## My proposed steps are highlighted

 ```
-a) Demultiplexed 16S reads from ONT GridIon has been processed for quality filtering and taxonomy assignment on EPI2ME.
+* Demultiplexed 16S reads from ONT GridIon has been processed for quality filtering and taxonomy assignment on EPI2ME.
 See EPI2ME documentation here
-b) Output from EPI2ME includes a taxonomy file and an OTU table which can be downloaded as CSV for reformatting
+* Output from EPI2ME includes a taxonomy file and an OTU table which can be downloaded as CSV for reformatting
-c) Depending on the database selected as reference on EPI2ME (Silva 138 or NCBI 16s database), download the selected database from EPI2ME output.
+* Depending on the database selected as reference on EPI2ME (Silva 138 or NCBI 16s database), download the selected database from EPI2ME output.
-d) Make a reference sequence file (fasta_file) for the identified taxa from EPI2ME
+* Make a reference sequence file (fasta_file) for the identified taxa from EPI2ME
-d) The generated reference sequence will be aligned with MAFFT, using the aligned reads to make a
+* The generated reference sequence will be aligned with MAFFT, using the aligned reads to make a
 phylogenetic tree using FastTree.
-e) The taxonomy file, OTU table, fasta_file, tree, and metadata file will be read into R. Create an object using the Phyloseq package.
+* The taxonomy file, OTU table, fasta_file, tree, and metadata file will be read into R. Create an object using the Phyloseq package.
 See Phyloseq here.
-f) Perform statistics on diversity metrices and make fancy plots for publication using ggplot2.
+* Perform statistics on diversity metrices and make fancy plots for publication using ggplot2.

 ```
 ## Links to analysis